We had the pleasure of reviewing Rainforest Journey by EdTechLens.

 Periodically, there were also additional features embedded in the lessons, like short videos for extra learning about a particular topic.
 This usually showed someone going through and exploring the rainforest or a scientist explaining something they’d investigated further.
 Those were optional extras you could watch before moving on to the next lesson.

-Other great features include a progress bar for the student to shoDSCF4600w them where they are in the overall program, and the program also returns them to the spot where they left off.
+Other great features include a progress bar for the student to show them where they are in the overall program, and the program also returns them to the spot where they left off.
 If they start to complete a lesson they’ve already done, a message at the top of the screen tells them they’ve done this lesson previously.
 Also, the website is mobile-friendly, so it’s ready to be viewed and used on any tablet or other mobile device you might be using, as well.
 It looks great on an iPad, for instance!

 Frankly, my whole family was rather fascinated by the content of this program, and we all found ourselves watching it with interest!
 I think a lot of effort was put into making the lessons interesting, engaging, and filled with age-appropriate levels of content.
 The amount of information seemed just right for each of my kids.
 Even the adults and the teen in the house found it worth watching at times!